 There are multiple reasons why snippets are a great thing:

-• Help for users to get started easily (Users)
+- Help for users to get started easily (Users)

-• Useful templates for users to log bugs (Users/Developers)
+- Useful templates for users to log bugs (Users/Developers)

 Without a reproduceable testcase it is very hard to track bugs.
 Be prepared that JFace-Devs will insist even more on Snippets because now you have starting points to create Snippets easily.
-Insisting on snippets we often found out that we are not the one to blame but someone different (including the bugreporter itself)
+Insisting on snippets we often found out that we are not the one to blame but someone different (including the bugreporter itself) - Useful to mark bugs as invalid (Developers)

-• Useful to check no regressions are introduced (Developers)
+- Useful to check no regressions are introduced (Developers)

 We also added snippets to our collection although their Classes are deprecated because this way we had an easy test case that we don't break any backwards contract.
-In our case we did this for TableTreeViewer
+In our case we did this for TableTreeViewer - Development example for new features (Developers)

-A good example is Snippet026 which was used to develop Cell-Navigation and Editor-Activation throughout the whole 3.3 cycle.
+A good example is Snippet026 which was used to develop Cell-Navigation and Editor-Activation throughout the whole 3.3 cycle. - Advertise new API

 Tuesday, June 12, 2007